shinyworks/cookies/README.md

 - **Last visit:** You could log a datestamp when the page loads (and transfer any existing value to another variable or another cookie) to, for example, notify users about new features since their last visit.
-- **Many others:** If you have use case but you aren’t certain how to implement, please open an issue!
+- **Many others:** If you have a use case but you aren’t certain how to implement it, please open an issue!

 ## Code of Conduct